sam-hosseini/freelancing-in-finland/README.md

 **When is it necessary?** If you wish to get earnings-related unemployment allowance in case of unemployment.

 Note that **receiving any kind of unemployment allowance requires permanent closure of your company** and registering as a job-seeker to be a full-time `employee` again, among other things.
+Additionally, note that belonging to an unemployment fund for employees (e.g. [KOKO](https://kokokassa.fi/en/)) is not resulting in unemployment allowance.

 <img src="./images/unemployment_fund.png" width="600" height="900">